Alexandria International Airport (Louisiana): Destinations map

-Both airlines serving Alexandria operate either Canadair or Embraer regional jet aircraft.
+Both airlines serving Alexandria operate Canadair Regional Jet -700 and -900 aircraft.
 In addition to scheduled passenger airline services, the airport has also handled numerous charters performed by large, widebody passenger aircraft (with an example being the McDonnell Douglas MD-11 jetliner) that were supporting military personnel transportation requirements.

 Statistics

 Governance

 Alexandria International Airport is owned by the England Economic and Industrial Development District (England Authority).
 Sandra McQuain is the executive director of the England Authority and Scott Gammel is the Airport Manager.

 The England Authority has ten members of the Board of Commissioners.
 William Barron is the chairman of the board of Commissioners.
 Brady Baudin is the vice-chairman and Bart Jones is the Secretary/Treasurer.
 The other members of the Board include Richard Bushnell, Dennis Frazier, Curman Gains, Scott Linzay, Joe McPherson, and Charlie Weems.

 Noise mitigation program

 Alexandria International Airport and the England Authority are implementing a Neighborhood Noise Mitigation Program, with funding from the Federal Aviation Administration's Airport Improvement Program and the Louisiana Department of Transportation.
 The Neighborhood Noise Mitigation Program includes residential and other noise sensitive buildings in areas surrounding the Airport.
 The program was approved by the FAA on August 14, 2007, as part of AEX's Airport Noise Compatibility Program.
 The Noise Compatibility Program determined that eligible buildings should be prioritized to family residences, institutions, and community facilities.

 As of November 2010, the England Authority has received $21 million from the FAA for their Noise Mitigation Program.
 The funding has been used for land acquisitions, relocation programs, and acoustical treatment programs.

 The Neighborhood Noise Mitigation Program is divided into two areas.
 The primary area includes the areas that are located where they are subjected to 70 DNL or greater.
 The secondary area includes areas that are located in areas that are subjected to 65 to 70 DNL.
 The areas affected were designated from the 2010 Part 150 Noise Study.

 Three options were approved for the primary areas.
 The first is the Property Acquisition and Relocation Assistance Program.
 The program was designed by the FAA to provide homeowners on a voluntary basis the opportunity to sell their property and move away from areas impacted by aircraft noise.

 The second option is the Aviation Easement Acquisition Program.
 The program gives interested homeowners a single cash payment in exchange for providing the England Authority with a signed Aviation Easement document.

 The third option is an Acoustical Treatment Program.
 This provides a range of acoustic modifications to participating homes.
 The program may include window and door modifications, wall and attic insulation, and ventilation modifications.
 All modifications done to the home through the program are free to the homeowner.

 Properties in the Secondary Area are eligible only for the Aviation Easement Acquisition and the Acoustical Treatment Programs.